bennorth/pyawssfn/future-work.md

 * Check for unused or undefined branches of a `Parallel` state.

-* Automatic deduction, based on data-flow, of which operations are independent and could be gathered into a `Parallel` state.
-Some care needed because there might be hidden dependencies: One function invocation might have some side-effect that the next computation relies on, but this is not explicit in the data-flow through variables.
-E.g., in `c = foo(a); b = bar(a)` it seems that `foo(a)` and `bar(a)` can proceed independently, but perhaps `bar(a)` relies on some global state which `foo(a)` establishes, like a change to a database.

 * Allow keyword arguments in a `FunctionCallIR`.

 * Allow `if` without `else`.
 Will be mildly fiddly because our